yhan64/Outdoor-Calendar/README.md

 - v2.0.0
   - grab outdoor activities
 - in the future, maybe
+  - personal calendar (activities that are saved)
-  - type in activities information on desk web
+  - enter activities information on desk web
   - grab personal calendar information from emails and recommend trips fit into their schedules
   - report invalid activities